Sorvigolova/psplibdoc/README.md

 A big thanks goes to
  - All original PSPLibDoc contributers
  - All PPSSPP contributers for additional user library symbols
- - All UOFW contributers for updated 6.60 and 6.61 symbols
+ - All uOFW contributors for updated 6.60 and 6.61 symbols
- - artart78 for additional scripts and Github CI for NID status HTML page.
+ - artart78, Draan, efonte, GrapheneCt, sajattack, SilverSpring, zecoxao, Spenon-Dev for additional symbol sources and NIDs
- - artart78, Draan, efonte, GrapheneCt, sajattack, SilverSpring, zecoxao for additional symbol sources and NIDs
+ - Spenon-Dev for the original repo [here](https://github.com/Spenon-dev/PSPLibDoc)